RivkaMandelbaum/MicroCircuit_Feedback/readme.txt

 Other files:
     - calculateFiringRates.py: calculates the firing rate of each neuron in layer 2/3 in response to each stimulus.
 With --layer4 flag, does this for layer 4.
 Can also calculate for a specific stimulus if given on command line.
     - generateInput.py: generates input to the model.
-Appends n repetitions of each stimulus vector using a hidden markov model, or random if -random specified.
+Creates n repetitions of each stimulus vector using a hidden markov model, or random if -random specified.
+Creates new file in input-files/stims unless mode and filename specified.
     - processWeightMatrix.py: processes weight matrices output by numpy.ndarray.tofile() into a more convenient format for MATLAB

 Sub-directories: